 To the date of this MD&A, the cash resources of the Corporation are held in cash and its credit and interest rate risk is minimal.
 Accounts payable and accrued liabilities are primarily short-term and non-interest bearing.
 The Corporation has no liquidity risk with financial instruments as it only holds cash.
-In addition, accounts receivable consists primarily of oil and gas sales in Texas, USA and of sales tax owing from government authorities in Canada.
-The Corporation presently uses its cash principally in three areas: (a) funding of its activities at the Santa Rosa mining properties in Mexico; (b) investing in oil and gas interests in Texas; and (c) for working capital purposes.
+In addition, accounts receivable consist primarily of oil and gas sales in Texas, USA and also of sales tax owing from government authorities in Canada.
+The Corporation presently uses its cash principally in four areas: (a) funding of its activities at the Santa Rosa mining properties in Mexico; (b) investing in oil and gas interests in Texas; (c) for development and exploration of Saskatchewan oil assets; and (d) for working capital purposes.
 In the future, should the Corporation acquire new exploration properties or engage in large-scale exploration activities, it will need to secure new capital to fund the purchase of, and activities on, those properties.